‘Succession’ Season 3 finale: The 5 most shocking moments from a much-anticipated episode

 “Come on, Dad,” Kendall said.
 “What are you gonna do with the five bil?
 Put it on the pile with all your other bil?”

-“Probably, yeah,” Logan said, and had no hesitation when his children — whom he neglected and tormented for years, never actually teaching them any life lessons — asked where that left them at the company.
+“Probably, yeah,” Logan said.
+He had no hesitation when his children — whom he neglected and tormented for years, never actually teaching them any life lessons — asked where that left them at the company.
 “Make your own pile,” Logan told them.
 “This is an opportunity for you kids to get an education in real life.”

-But one Shiv brought up that they had veto power, Logan dropped the fake niceties and lost it, screaming that they were morons and he had them beat.
+But once Shiv brought up that they had veto power, Logan dropped the fake niceties and lost it, screaming that they were morons and he had them beat.
 Because, Logan Roy is always one step ahead of everyone else, he got Caroline on the phone.
 “Your mother and I have been reviewing the terms of the divorce agreement, and we’ve agreed that the arrangements were a little antiquated,” he said casually, as Kendall, Roman and Shiv realized (in exclamations peppered with expletives) that their veto power, and likely their positions at the company, were gone.

 “Dad.
-Please,” begged Roman, the only offspring to hesitate turning against his father, and reminded him that his kids loved him.
-But that just made Logan explode again, because he knew their initial plan was to force him out.
+Please,” begged Roman, the only offspring to hesitate turning against his father.
+He reminded his dad that his kids loved him, but that just made Logan explode again, because he knew their initial plan was to force him out.

 As Logan left to relish in further destroying his children, Shiv tearfully wondered who warned him ahead of time that they were coming.
-And in a gasp-worthy moment, the camera cut to Logan patting Tom (Matthew Macfadyen), Shiv’s husband, on the shoulder.
-Looks like Tom finally got his revenge for Shiv always being horribly condescending and basically admitting in the last episode that she doesn’t really love him, and knows that she’s too good for him.
+In a gasp-worthy moment, the camera cut to Logan patting Tom (Matthew Macfadyen), Shiv’s husband, on the shoulder.
+Looks like Tom finally got his revenge for Shiv always being horribly condescending and basically admitting in the last episode that she doesn’t really love him and knows she’s too good for him.

-“Hey Shiv.
+“Hey, Shiv.
 You okay?”
-Tom asked innocently, as Shiv was too stunned to say anything.
+Tom asked innocently as Shiv was too stunned to say anything.
 And finally, Tom’s earlier conversation with Cousin Greg (Nicholas Braun) made sense, when he asked Greg to form an alliance.

 “Do you want a deal with the devil?”
 Tom had asked.